 The most obvious place to sell your art is via your own website.
 This can take time and effort because you need to secure a domain name, choose an ecommerce platform, and set up your products.
-The good news is, you don’t need to be a tech guru to make it work, since there are many DIY builders out there that can produce professional-quality websites within a few hours.
+The good news is, you don’t need to be a tech guru to make it work, since there are many DIY builders out there such as Pixpa, and Sellfy, that can produce professional-quality websites within a few hours.
 Running your own online store means you’ll save on commission fees, but you’ll have to do a lot of marketing to build brand awareness.

 You can also leverage your social media following to promote and sell your artwork.
 Some platforms like Facebook, Instagram, and Pinterest, even allow you to create your own store.

 To be successful, post something every day.
 You won’t gain traction with silence.
 Use tags and hashtags to get your content in front of the right audience, especially on Instagram.
 Engage with people in the comments section.
 Host giveaways promoting your art for free.